waladraidi/R-shiny-for-clustering/README.md

 # R-shiny
-This repository includes all the codes realted to the paper tilte " Where are the vulnerable children?
-Identification and comparison of clusters of young children with health and developmental vulnerabilities across Queensland" to creat the R shiny application
+This repository includes all the codes related to the paper titled " Where are the vulnerable children?
+Identification and comparison of clusters of young children with health and developmental vulnerabilities across Queensland" to create the R shiny application.